 - 1. Introduction.

 - 2. Previous work.

-- 3. Application area.
+- 3. Application domain. ()

 - 4. Details of the framework developed to establish the research question.

 - 5. Details of Experiments and evaluation.

-- 6. Details of Further Experiments and evaluation.
+- 6. Details of Further Experiments and evaluation. ()

 - 7. Conclusions.

 - 8. Summary.

-- 9. Appendices.
+- 9. Appendices

-Some General Notes
+Some General Notes (1)

 - Write in a scientific manner. - Use what ever techniques are best to get your ideas across.
-Do not be afraid of using lists, tables, bullet points, diagrams etc. - If including algorithms present them formally accompanied by a textual explanation. - Do not overuse acronyms and symbols as the reader will not be able to remember them all. - Keep to the point!
+Do not be afraid of using lists, tables, bullet points, diagrams etc. (You are not writing an essay.) - If including figures and/or tables remember to reference them in the text. - If including algorithms present them formally accompanied by a textual explanation and if possible a worked "toy" example.